liferay/liferay-docs/discover/portal/articles/09-collaboration-suite/08-integrating-your-email-with-liferay-mail.markdown

 as part of the `.war` distribution, as it is a separate plugin.
 If you installed the Liferay `.war` manually on your application server, you can install the Mail portlet by accessing Liferay Marketplace.
-You can go to Marketplace by navigating the the Control Panel and clicking *Store* under the *Apps* heading.
+You can go to Marketplace by navigating the Control Panel and clicking *Store* under the *Apps* heading.
 You can learn more about Marketplace and how to purchase/download an app in the *Liferay Marketplace* chapter.